mountaineerbr/shellChatGPT/README.md

 Set a one-shot instruction prompt with `option -S`:

-    chatgpt.sh -cc -S 'You are a PhD psicologist student.'
+    chatgpt.sh -cc -S 'You are a PhD psycologist student.'

     chatgpt.sh -ccS'You are a professional software programmer.'